Ubuntu with NVIDIA GPU driver

 How do I enable the Keentune tuning tool for an Ubuntu image with a pre-installed NVIDIA GPU driver?

-You can enable the tool by following these steps.
-The changes take effect after you restart the operating system.
+Enable the tool by running the following commands.
+The changes take effect after a restart.

 systemctl stop tuned